AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md

 >[!NOTE]
 >
->&nbsp;If a folder is shared with a user of Workfront Proof, they will automatically be given Read Only rights to all existing and subsequently added items in the folder.
+>&nbsp;If a folder is shared with a user of [!DNL Workfront] Proof, they will automatically be given Read Only rights to all existing and subsequently added items in the folder.

 For more information, see [Share Folders in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/organize-your-work/share-folders.md).